apache/dolphinscheduler/docs/docs/en/architecture/configuration.md

 │   └── sql                                     .sql files to create or upgrade DolphinScheduler metadata │
 ├── worker-server                               directory of DolphinScheduler worker-server commands, configurations scripts and libs
 │   ├── bin
 │   │   └── start.sh                        script to start DolphinScheduler worker-server
+│   │   └── jvm_args_env.sh                 script to set JVM args of DolphinScheduler worker-server
 │   ├── conf
 │   │   ├── application.yaml                configurations of worker-server
 │   │   ├── bootstrap.yaml                  configurations for Spring Cloud bootstrap, mostly you don't need to modify this, │   │   ├── common.properties               configurations of common-service like storage, credentials, etc.
 │   │   ├── dolphinscheduler_env.sh         script to load environment variables for worker-server
 │   │   └── logback-spring.xml              configurations of worker-service log
 │   └── libs                                directory of worker-server libs │
 └── ui                                          directory of front-end web resources
 ```